scrapy/scrapy/docs/topics/spiders.rst

    argument and must return a list containing :class:`~scrapy.item.Item` and/or :class:`~scrapy.http.Request` objects (or any subclass of them).

+   .. warning:: When writing crawl spider rules, avoid using ``parse`` as
+       callback, since the :class:`CrawlSpider` uses the ``parse`` method itself to implement its logic.
+So if you override the ``parse`` method, the crawl spider will no longer work.

    ``cb_kwargs`` is a dict containing the keyword arguments to be passed to the callback function